jaycelmarie/Rich-Web-App/C20372876-lab-3/readme.md

 - Encapsulation:
     - Data encapsulation might be useful instead of heavily relying on global state.
 Each task will contain their own variable and data structure, minimizing the risk of unintended interactions.
 - Local Caching:
     - Consider using local caching within the scope of each task.
-It allows tasks to maintain their own caches without interfering with others
+It allows tasks to maintain their own caches without interfering with others.